CartoDB/carto-vl/docs/guides/00-introduction.md

 Welcome to the CARTO VL guides!
 Here you will find a series of guides that are meant to lead you from the basics of creating a map to more advanced techniques for developing powerful interactive visualizations with CARTO VL.

-If you aren't sure where to start, no problem!
-Below are brief descriptions of each guide to help you make that choice.
+The guides are designed to build on top of concepts from previous guides and are ordered in that way.
+If you are new to CARTO VL, we recommend the "Getting Started" guide first.
+If you are more interested in a specific topic, the short descriptions of each guide below will help you find what you are looking for.

 * **Getting started**: the basics of getting started with CARTO VL from setting up your `.html` file to adding data and visualizing it.
 * **Add data sources**: gain a better understanding of what data sources CARTO VL supports, how to add them to your map, and when to choose one source type or another.